StergachisLab/DAF-QC-SMK/README.md

 min_deamination_count: 50 # minimum number of deaminations for top/bottom strand designation
 end_tolerance: 30 # +/- end length tolerance (in bp) for classifying full-length reads
 decorated_samplesize: 5000 # Approximate number of reads to output as decorated reads bam for visualization
+benchmark: False # Whether to save benchmarking for run time and memory usage.
+Default is False.

 # PacBio-specific options.
 Input should always be bam files.
 dup_end_length: 0 # length to consider for deduplication.
 0 will consider the whole read.